cons0le7/Grabber/README.md

 ```
 credentials are salted and hashed with scrypt and stored in `config.json`

-For additional security you can remove this file from server directory or delete it and restore it if needed to change authentication later.
+For additional security you can remove `pass.py` from server directory or delete it and restore it if needed to change authentication later.

 - cd to clone directory and run grab.py:
 ```